dploeger/disclaimr/README.md

 * Action: What should be done with the mail body.
 Currently these actions are supported:
   * Add the disclaimer to the body
-  * Replace the string in the field "Action parameters" with the disclaimer
+  * Replace the regexp in the field "Action parameters" with the disclaimer
 * Mime type: Use this action only for bodies of this mime type
 * Action parameters: Additional parameters for the selected action
 * Resolve the sender: Use the resolver feature and try to resolve the "MAIL FROM"-envelope